8 July to 5 August 2017

 Saturday 29 July at 2 pm: Gemma McKinnon, Barkindji woman and UNSW Law Aboriginal Fellow at the University of New South Wales and technical adviser for the Referendum Council regional dialogues, with Aboriginal (Bandjalung) art curator Djon Mundine OAM who has curated the exhibition with Jo Holder.
 Everyone is welcome.

 The artists in the exhibition come from the Northern Territory as well as from across Australia; are Aboriginal and non-Aboriginal; and include a young former resident of Don Dale Youth Detention Centre which has recently been the subject of a Royal Commission.
+The focus is on Alice Springs and Central Desert communities as they were the first occupied by Australian Army and police.
 These artists give voice to the indignities of the Intervention and express their concerns relating to land rights and mining.
-As Mumu Mike William's painting states, "I’m talking about land rights, and what the Land Rights Act means for us.
+As artist and pastor Mumu Mike William's image and text painting states in the cadences of Pitjantjatjara, one of the related languages of the Western Desert, "I’m talking about land rights, and what the Land Rights Act means for us.
 I’m saying: 'Nya manta?
 What is land rights?"

 Mumu Mike Williams, Nya Manta?
 2016.
 Tea, ink, chalk pastel on 2 sheets of paper, overall 200 x 150cm.
 Courtesy Mimili Maku Arts.